 Her work looks at situations and social spaces, which – by their own existence and

-action – challenges us in the way we perform, produce, and live together.
+action – challenge us in the way we perform, produce, and live together.

-Filmmaking and (script) writing becomes a process of encounter.
+Filmmaking and (script) writing become a process of encounter.
 With a

 rather intuitive and personal approach to these mediums, she creates a specific